Calstock

 A popular day out is from Calstock and takes you to Morwhellam Quay and back.
 Leave Calstock about one and a half to two hours before high tide.
 This should give you plenty of time to reach the historic port at Morwellham on the rising tide before returning on the ebbing tide.

-• The Tamar Area of Outstanding Natural Beauty (AONB) straddles the border between Cornwall and Devon and covers around 75 square miles of the lower Tamar River (below Launceston) and its tributaries.
+The Tamar Valley National Landscape straddles the border between Cornwall and Devon and covers around 75 square miles of the lower Tamar River (below Launceston) and its tributaries.
 Apart from a few well known areas around the villages of Calstock and Gunnislake, it is often a very quiet area.

 Visitors willing to explore country lanes and secluded footpaths will discover a different side of Cornwall than the one they are used to.
 Away from the beaches and attractions they will find orchards and meadows, industrial heritage and wide waterside vistas.